Drink in the Beauty of California?s North Coast and Shasta Cascade Regions

 The Beer-cation tour then traverses northwest on CA Highway 128, one of Mendocino?s two wine regions and home of award winning pinot noir producers.
 This is truly one of the most picturesque drives in California which leads to the iconic Coastal Highway 1.

 Traveling north on Highway 1 towards Fort Bragg, the Victorian village of Mendocino is a definite stop, with historic architecture, shopping, dining and amazing photo ops both in town and along the headlands on the west end of town.
 While in town, Patterson?s Pub is a good stop for a brew and bite.

 Your next stop is North Coast Brewing Co. in Fort Bragg, about 10 miles north of Mendocino on Highway 1.

 North Coast Brewing Company

-In the middle of town, you’ll find North Coast Brewing Company.
-Aside from world famous beer, the brewery recently opened the Sequoia Room presenting jazz every Friday and Saturday and attracting nationally and internationally known acts.
+In the middle of town, you?ll find this gem calling your name.
+Aside from world-famous beer, the brewery recently opened the Sequoia Room?presenting jazz every Friday and Saturday and attracting nationally and internationally known acts.?